ranocha/SummationByPartsOperators.jl/paper.md

 the implementations are reasonably fast.
 Together, this facilitates the development of new algorithms and research in numerical analysis, which is the primary goal of this package.
-In addition, SummationByPartsOperators.jl has been used in a number of graduate-level numerical analysis courses.
+In addition, SummationByPartsOperators.jl has been used in a number of graduate-level numerical analysis courses, allowing students to understand the connections between different SBP methods by presenting them in a unified framework.
+In addition, some of the operators were not available in open source software previously (to the author's knowledge).

 # Features